 In this example, the initial roll and pitch has been set to zero degrees, with a standard deviation of 5 degrees for both.
-This means that the SPAN system is very close to level with respect to the local gravity field.
-The azimuth is 90 degrees (see the SETINITAZIMUTH example on page 85), also with a 5 degrees standard deviation.
+This means that the SPAN-CPT system is very close to level with respect to the local gravity field.
+The azimuth is 90 degrees (see the SETINITAZIMUTH example on page 63), also with a 5 degrees standard deviation.

-B.2.14 SETINITAZIMUTH Set Initial Azimuth and Standard Deviation
+B.2.11 SETINITAZIMUTH Set Initial Azimuth and Standard Deviation

 This command allows you to start SPAN operation with a previously known azimuth.
 Azimuth is the weakest component of a coarse alignment, and is also the easiest to know from an external source (i.e. like the azimuth of roadway).
-When using this command, SPAN operation through alignment will appear the same as with a usual coarse alignment.
+This command is needed to perform a coarse alignment.
 Roll and pitch will be determined using averaged gyro and accelerometer measurements.
-The input azimuth will be used rather than what is computed by the normal coarse alignment routine.

-- This alignment takes the same amount of time as the usual coarse alignment. - Input azimuth values must be accurate for good system performance. - Sending SETINITAZIMUTH resets the SPAN filter.
+- This command is needed to perform a coarse alignment. - Input azimuth values must be accurate for good system performance. - Sending SETINITAZIMUTH resets the SPAN filter.
 The alignment will take approximately 1 minute, but some time and vehicle dynamics are required for the SPAN filter to converge.
 Bridging performance will be poor before filter convergence. - The azimuth angle is with respect to the SPAN frame.
-If the IMU enclosure is mounted with the z axis pointing upwards, the SPAN frame is the same as what is marked on the enclosure.
-If the IMU is mounted in another way, SPAN transforms the SPAN frame axes such that z points up for SPAN computations.
+If the SPAN-CPT enclosure is mounted with the z axis pointing upwards, the SPAN frame is the same as what is marked on the enclosure.
+If the SPAN-CPT is mounted in another way, SPAN transforms the SPAN frame axes such that z points up for SPAN computations.
 You must enter the azimuth with respect to the transformed axis.
-See SETIMUORIENTATION on page 77, for a description of the axes mapping that occurs when the IMU is mounted differently from z pointing up. - \boxtimes 1.
+See SETIMUORIENTATION on page 57, for a description of the axes mapping that occurs when the SPAN-CPT is mounted differently from z pointing up. - □ 1.
 Azimuth is positive in a clockwise direction when looking towards the z-axis origin. - 2.
-You do not have to use the SETIMUORIENTATION command, see page 77, unless you have your IMU mounted with the z axis not pointing up.
-Then, use the tables in the SETIMURIENTATION command, on pages 78-79, to determine the azimuth axis that SPAN is using.
+You do not have to use the SETIMUORIENTATION command, see page 57, unless you have your SPAN-CPT mounted with the z axis not pointing up.
+Then, use the tables in the SETIMURIENTATION command, on pages 58-59, to determine the azimuth axis that SPAN is using.